nimbella/netlify-plugin-nimbella/README.md

 A Netlify Build Plugin that extends Netlify Sites to support serverless functions using [Nimbella Cloud](https://nimbella.com/product/platform).

+Learn more about Nimbella's integration for Netlify from [here](https://nimbella.com/integrations/netlify).

 - [Setup](#setup)
 - [Inputs](#inputs)
 - [Usage](#usage)